 InformALL grew out of the Research Information and Digital Literacies Coalition (RIDLs), which was established in June 2012 under the chairmanship of Professor Pam Denicolo (Universities of Surrey and Reading).
-The initiative was made possible through the provision of a grant from the Higher Education Funding Council for England (HEFCE), which was secured initially for one year (June 2012 – May 2013) to establish a proof of concept – i.e. to ascertain whether the advancement of such a partnership represents a useful and viable proposition for the future.
+The initiative was made possible through the provision of a grant from the Higher Education Funding Council for England (HEFCE) which was secured initially for one year (June 2012 – May 2013) to establish a proof of concept – i.e. to ascertain whether the advancement of such a partnership represents a useful and viable proposition for the future.
 This phase 1 of the programme has now been successfully completed, and full information, including a report of achievements over the period, can be found here.

 In November 2013, funding was secured from HEFCE for phase 2 of the programme, which runs from January to December 2014.
 This is set out in detail in the attachment below.
 The renewed programme, which builds on the foundations laid during 2012-13, is articulated around four strands of activity:

 - Strand 2 – using the RIDLs criteria to support the development of information and data literacy training resources: a key output of phase 1 of the programme was a set of criteria used to describe, review and evaluate information literacy training interventions.
 The aim now is to further promote these criteria across the HE sector, encourage their use and investigate whether and how they might serve as a basis for a service to help institutions develop their IL training capacity.
 Further details here.

-- Strand 3 – transferability of information and data literacy beyond HE: this will investigate and consider how information-related skills and know-how acquired in the context of HE might relate to the needs and expectations in realms beyond HE.
-Engagement and consultations are being initiated with organisations such as professional bodies, accreditation agencies and employers’ organisations, and a report has been produced.
+- Strand 3 – transferability of information and data literacy beyond HE: this investigates and considers how information-related skills and know-how acquired in the context of HE might relate to the needs and expectations in realms beyond HE.
+Engagement and consultations have been initiated with organisations such as professional bodies, accreditation agencies and employers’ organisations, and a report has been produced.
 Further details here.